 - Expose girls to diverse role models and mentors;

-- Promote proven techniques for engaging girls in STEM, including single gender learning environments, and hands-on, inquiry based learning;
+- Promote proven techniques for engaging girls in STEM, including hands-on, inquiry based learning, including single gender learning environments and hands-on, inquiry based learning and;

 - Expand out of school learning opportunities; and